redpesk-samples/helloworld-binding/README.md

 - qemu (more details at a later stage)

-Moreover, in order to use redpesk services, you must register [here](https://auth.redpesk.bzh/dex/auth?client_id=redpesk&redirect_uri=http%3A%2F%2Fruntime.redpesk.iot%3A8000%2Foauth%2Fcallback&response_type=code&scope=openid+profile+email&state=jIfn4y6gTEG87Asvj2DAxcK2WJv63ASW) !
-You can either create your own account, or use your GitHub one.
+Moreover, in order to use redpesk services, you must register [here](https://community-app.redpesk.bzh/signup) !
+You can either use a GitHub or a GitLab account.

 ## Build